SofiaG1l/GivenWorkshops/README.md

 # Workshops for Computational Social Scientists

 Here you can find the links to all the workshops I have organized and given.
+The material is aim to diverse audiences, as long as they have some experience with data handling and data analysis ranging from Excel, SPSS, to python.

 Did you find the useful? **Would you like to organize a workshop for your team?**